Khan Jahan Ali

-Khan Jahan Ali or Ulugh Khān (উলুগ খান জাহান), was a Muslim saint and the Khan-i-Azam of Khalifatabad (now in Bangladesh).
+Khan Jahan Ali or Ulugh Khān (উলুগ খান জাহান) was a Muslim saint and the Khan-i-Azam of Khalifatabad (now in Bangladesh).
 It is believed that he built the great Mosque City of Bagerhat, now a UNESCO World Heritage Site.

 Background and early life

+Khan Jahan Ali was born in 1375.
 He is also known by the name "Ulugh Khan", and this suggests that he is of Turkic, possibly Uzbek origin.
 Initially a noble under the Tughlaq Sultanate, Khan Jahan seems to have migrated to Bengal following the Capture of Delhi by the Timurid Empire led by Timur in 1398.

 Migration

 After migrating to Bengal, Khan and his companions were welcomed by 12 Muslim saints to Champanagar (which was renamed Barobazar after the 12 saints).
 Khan stayed here for a number of years.
 126 dighis are attributed to him and mosques built during his stay include Gorar, Galakata, Joradhibi, Pir Pukur, Satgachia, Monohar, Sukkur Mollick, Nungola, Pathagar and Adina.
 Damdama and the dighis of Galakata and Saudagar can also be found here.
 Khan completed the road built by Ghazi, which originally went from Barobazar to Jessore, extending it to Bagerhat.

 Khan was able to acquire a forest area in the Sundarbans as a jagir from Sultan Mahmud Shah of Bengal.
 The official title Khan-i-Azam was given to him displaying that he was an officer and local ruler under the Sultanate of Bengal.
 Khan worked with his two deputies, Burhan Bura Khan and his son, Fateh Khan, to clear up a lot of dense forest area in order to set up human settlements and rice cultivation.
 He and his group of sappers embanked the land along streams to keep saltwater out and dug hundreds of tanks (known as dighis) for water storage.
 This area he governed came to be known as Khalifatabad and stretched up north to Naldi in Lohagara.
 He built numerous mosques here such as Singar, Bibi Begni, Chunakhola, Ranabijoypur, Nine Dome, Zinda Pir's Tomb Complex and Reza Khoda as well as the Ghora dighi.
 Most notably, he built the Sixty Dome Mosque which was one of the largest during this period.

 The Sixty Dome Mosque has been described as "one of the most impressive Muslim monuments in the whole of the Indian subcontinent."